thesheps/thesheps.github.io/_posts/2015-10-16-the-nights-are-closing-in.markdown

 ---
-layout: post
 title: "The nights are closing in!"
 date: 2015-10-16 18:00:00
 comments: true
+categories:
+  - autumn
+  - code
-categories: autumn code hobbies
+  - hobbies
 ---

 The summer sun - seemingly a fleeting acquaintance this year, has bid farewell; leaving behind it chillier mornings, a craving for carbohydrates,